redfin/react-server/README.md

 # react-server monorepo [![Build Status][build-badge-img]][build-url]

 Write pages in `React`.
 Render on the server for blazing fast page load.
-Render in the browser for seamless transisitions from page to page.
+Render in the browser for seamless transitions from page to page.

 # Just getting started with `react-server`?